jadsonjs/monitoring/README.md

 Logback also allow you make configuration in a specific file the **logback-spring.xml** under the resources directory

 In this file can define some **appenders** for configuration.
 Through the appenders we can to specify  a file to save the log and each type of log will be saved there.
 We can also use a filter, to filter by the level of Log.
-The appender can use a rolling policy to to discard old logs.
+The appender can use a rolling policy to discard old logs.

-In the bellow example, we are using RoollingFileAppender class to rollover daily the log files.
+In the bellow example, we are using **RoollingFileAppender** class to rollover daily the log files.
 The log file will be rollover when reaches 10MB.
 We define a _app_request.log_, and use a LevelFilter to not save errors on this file.

 Lastly, we define a **logger** for INFO level that will use this appender as well the